 Zoom on the Yamaha EF7200D

-In a nutshell, the Yamaha EF7200D is a portable generator mostly geared towards:
+In summary, the Yamaha EF7200D is a portable generator especially useful for:

 - Occasional participants of outdoor events, competitions, concerts and festivals